wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/5-powerapps-create-first.md

 ## Connect to a data source
 1. Download the [Flooring Estimates spreadsheet](https://pwrappssamples.blob.core.windows.net/samples/FlooringEstimates.xlsx), and save it to your OneDrive for Business account.
-1. Go to <https://web.powerapps.com>, and sign in.
+1. Go to <https://web.powerapps.com>, and sign in with your organizational account.
 1. In the left pane, select **Apps**.
 1. Select **Create an app**.
 1. For the **OneDrive for Business** data source, select **Phone layout**.